auth0/docs/articles/native-platforms/ios-swift.md

 ### 8. We're done

-You've implemented Login and Signup with Auth0 in iOS.
+You've implemented Login and Signup with Auth0 in iOS with Swift.
 You're awesome!

 > You can also <a href="/native-mobile-samples/master/create-package?path=iOS/profile-sample-swift&type=replace&filePath=iOS/profile-sample-swift/ProfileSample/Info.plist${account.clientParam}">download</a> our sample project that shows how to store/update your user profile with Auth0